 - Select a legal service to find an attorney and generate a case number

 If you are not a member:

-- On the next page, under "Not A Member?" enter the access code 2100010 for coverage for you only, or enter 2120010 for coverage for you plus one or more dependents, and then click the button "Learn About Your Legal Plan."
+- Under "Not A Member?" enter the access code 2100010 for coverage for you only, or enter 2120010 for coverage for you plus one or more dependents

 If you choose, you may use a non-participating attorney by advising the MetLife Legal Plans client service representative during your call for authorization.
 In a few areas where there are no participating law firms, you will be asked to select your own attorney.
 In both of these circumstances, MetLife Legal Plans will reimburse you for these non-participating attorney's fees in accordance with a set fee schedule.